 What It Takes To Be Financially Comfortable

-Another question the survey asked was: At what level of personal net worth would you say a person in your area could be considered financially comfortable?”
+Another question the survey asked: At what level of personal net worth would you say a person in your area could be considered financially comfortable?”

 To live comfortably, the respondents said that $774,000 was the figure that they needed to hit.

 This marks the third consecutive year that the survey has indicated people feel they don’t have to be millionaires to be financially comfortable.
-Here’s the five-year breakdown from Schwab.
+Here are the survey answers for the last five years:

 - 2018 – $1.4 million